Nynuphar/IDEAL-doc/docs/source/appointments.rst

 .. note:: Currently, it is only possible to book appointments for an individual patient at the time.

-Plan a single appointment - for a patient
+Book a single appointment for a patient
 *********************************************

 It is also possible to book a single appointment for a patient (for example, an unplanned appointment).